Wagga Wagga, NSW

 Kapooka (Army Recruit Training Centre)

 Every Australian Army soldier since 1951 has completed their initial training at Kapooka.
-Recruits undergo intensive physical training over 12 weeks, with high rates of musculoskeletal injuries including stress fractures, knee injuries, lower back conditions, and soft tissue damage.
-Many training injuries don’t present as chronic conditions until years after service.
-If you were injured during recruit training at Kapooka, those conditions are claimable regardless of how long ago it happened.
+Recruits undergo intensive physical training over 12 weeks, with high rates of musculoskeletal injuries including stress fractures, knee injuries, lower back conditions, shin splints, and soft tissue damage.
+The SoP factors for conditions like lumbar spondylosis, knee osteoarthritis, and chondromalacia patella all encompass the physical demands of recruit training.
+Many training injuries don’t present as chronic conditions until years after service — but if the injury happened during your time at Kapooka, it remains claimable regardless of how long ago it occurred.

 RAAF Base Wagga

-Home to the RAAF School of Technical Training, No. 1 Recruit Training Unit (Air Force), and the RAAF College.
-Personnel training in aviation maintenance, electronics, and ground support roles are exposed to sustained noise from aircraft, chemicals, and physical demands specific to their trades.
+Home to the RAAF School of Technical Training (RAAF STTS), No. 1 Recruit Training Unit (Air Force), and the RAAF College.
+Personnel training in aviation maintenance, avionics, electronics, and ground support roles are exposed to sustained noise from aircraft and ground equipment, as well as chemicals and solvents common in technical training workshops.
+Hearing loss and tinnitus are regularly claimed by RAAF Wagga veterans, as are respiratory and skin conditions from chemical exposure.
+RAAF personnel who completed recruit training at Wagga are also eligible for the same Kapooka-style musculoskeletal claims as Army personnel.

 Blamey Barracks

-Home to Army Logistic Training Centre and other training establishments.
-Personnel posted here for instructor or course duties often accumulated cumulative physical strain from years of training activity.
+Home to the Army Logistic Training Centre (ALTC) and various support and instructor establishments.
+Personnel posted here for instructor or course duties often accumulated cumulative physical strain over years of repetitive training activity — load carriage, weapons handling, and physical fitness instruction.
+These exposures are claimable under the same SoP framework as active operational service.

 If you served at any of these locations, or anywhere else in NSW, and you have conditions related to your service, we can help you claim.